-Proofreading verbatim texts: How it works
+Proofreading verbatim texts: how it works

 The blog writer sitting at a tall table on a rooftop garden, surrounded by green plants.
 The town of Oaxaca, Mexico, is in the far background.